Registrations Closed

 • PhD scholars and Master’s students

-• Practitioners employed in think-tanks, research institutes and the development sector, dealing with evidence synthesis, writing and analysis
+• Practitioners employed in think-tanks, research institutes, and the development sector, dealing with evidence synthesis, writing and analysis

-• Journalists/Writers specializing in public writing
+• Journalists/Writers specialising in public writing

 This course will enable participants to: